Larspolo/eslint-plugin-vuejs-accessibility/docs/click-events-have-role.md

 }
 ```

-For the `components` option, these strings determine which custom components should also be checked for only having click events.
-This is a good use case when you have a wrapper component does not handle the click event properly.
+For the `components` option, these strings determine which custom components should also be checked.
+This is a good use case for libraries that are not well implemented.

 For the `includeAllCustomComponents` option, this boolean (default false) includes all custom components, not just the ones specified in the `components` option.